devopssteps/Azure-30-days-Full-course/Day-01-Introduction-to-Azure.md

 ---

-# 🎬 Final Summary
+# Final Summary

-👉 In this video you learned:
+👉 In this video we learned:

 * What is cloud computing
 * Azure vs AWS mapping
 * Azure Portal navigation
 * How to create free account
+* Azure cli

 ---